Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces

 where the label and predictions are showing as $y_{i}$ and $\hat{y_{i}}$ respectively while $ \bar{y}$ is the mean of labels.
 For motor prediction, separate $R_X^2$ and $R_Y^2$ are computed for predicting X and Y velocities respectively and the final $R^2$ is an average of the two.

 Another set of important metrics for NN hardware are throughput and latency.
-We have not considered them here since the considered NN models are small enough so that the total time taken for evaluating the prediction is dominated by the input data accumulation time shown in Section \ref{subsec:Input_processing}.
-However, we do touch upon this point later in Section \ref{sec:Discussion}.
+We have not considered them here since the considered NN models are small enough so that the total time taken for evaluating the prediction is dominated by the input data accumulation time shown in \Cref{subsec:Input_processing} and delay due to filtering.
+However, we do touch upon this point later in \Cref{subsec:filter}.